-I joined a company called Cetronic which sold Constant Voltage Transformers (CVT’s) back in the 1980’s – this equipment was used to support the early computers such as the IBM mainframes.
+I joined a company called Cetronic which sold Constant Voltage Transformers (CVTs) back in the 1980s.
+This equipment was used to support the early computers such as the IBM mainframes.
 From that point forward, I stayed in the industry.

-- Who has been the biggest influence on your career?
+Who has been the biggest influence on your career?

 I would give that accolade to Andy Stephenson who was my boss at Cetronic, he spent a lot of time and effort teaching me about power disturbances and pushed me both technically and in sales.
 If it had not been for his efforts, I would not be where I am today.

-- What is the biggest issue in the data centre at the moment?
+What is the biggest issue in the data centre at the moment?

-- What is the question you are asked most often in your business life?
+What is the question you are asked most often in your business life?

-- What are the best/worst things about your job?
+What are the best/worst things about your job?

-The worst thing is when anything goes wrong such as equipment failing or letting a client down.
+Obviously, the worst thing is when anything goes wrong such as equipment failing or letting a client down.
 The best thing is exactly the same answer, as it gives me a chance to put things right and improve the business and show clients how well we respond.

-- What advice would you give to someone starting out in the industry?
+What advice would you give to someone starting out in the industry?

 Listen to people as you learn a lot from people that already have experience in the industry.
-You have two ears and one mouth – use them both in that proportion.
+You have two ears and one mouth.
+Use them both in that proportion.

-- Which living person do you most admire and why?
+Which living person do you most admire and why?

 Stephen Hawking as he demonstrates not giving up in the face of adversity and to pursue your goals no matter what.

-- Where would you like to live?
+Where would you like to live?

 Exactly where I live now, Canterbury, Kent.
 Kent is the garden of England with wonderful local produce, great beaches and wonderful countryside.

-- What is your favourite book?
+What is your favourite book?

-- If you could go back in time, where would you go?
+If you could go back in time, where would you go?

 So many to choose from, but I would like to witness the first modern day Olympics in Athens 1896, just to see how sport and society have changed over a relatively short period.
 It’s amazing how the world has changed over the last hundred years.